 -Clutter Removal Service

 Some of us are decluttering, while many of us want to.
-Problem is, where does one start?
+The problem is, where does one start?
 This is a special gift for someone who wants to get organized but doesn’t know where to begin.
 Luxury services like Neat Method charge by the hour for professional organizing.

 They specialize in decluttering, downsizing, and unpacking.
 And if you know an older adult with some junk they’d like to disappear, perhaps Junk King can help.
 With the exception of hazardous materials, the company disposes of large items such as mattresses, furniture, and appliances.

 Depending on how much you have to spend, you might forgo the services and volunteer yourself for a friendly organizing project.
 But before you move forward with any of these ideas, consider whether or not your gift would be appreciated.
 Some people don’t want others coming in a rearranging their homes.

 -Give the Novel Gift of a New Skill

 Think lessons.
 Think classes.
 They can be virtual or in person.
 Let me rattle off a few ideas that come to mind…ballroom dance lessons, baking school classes with King Arthur, painting lessons, photography, videography, cross country, or downhill ski lessons.
 The possibilities are endless!